 Just like any Chrome extension, it can be activated when consumers click on it.
 The reviews modal will open when consumers click on "watch review now".
 There are two types of content: written and video.
 They will be parsed from the available content on the web.

 There are filters that sort content by popularity (views and clicks) and by date (most recent to oldest).

 Need to build a database so that content can be parsed and reformatted in a way that makes sense to Decide consumers

 Building a database will take time.
 Need time to explore and research

 After showing this to a few developers, Kaustubh has decided to join.
 He is the UI Designer and Developer at Later (yes he is my co-worker).

 The experience of shipping my first stand-alone product is rewarding.
 My partner and I were very excited when we saw the upvotes on Product Hunt.
 Reading people’s positive comments about Decide reminds me why I enjoy solving problems for customers.

 Despite having only 26 active users, I am not disappointed at all.
 Do I secretly want it to become a household name?
 Absolutely.
 At the moment, we are okay with the outcome because there is no marketing effort

 However, I am surprised that none of the Decide users signed up for the forum.
-My rationale is that a forum is a far more effective tool in building community and to encourage adoption and usage for a new product.
+My rationale is that a forum is a far more effective tool for building community and to encourage the adoption and usage of a new product.
 Unfortunately, I overlooked the inability to add a link on the Chrome store.
-We are only able to mention the url of the forum that can only appear as text in the description.
+We are only able to mention the URL of the forum which can only appear as text in the description.
 The next step is to add a web page to promote the community forum by asking users to sign up.
 The web page can also increase our web presence by using some basic SEOs.

 Chrome Extension Reviews